dinoba/gocker/README.md

 ## Description
 The application retrieves information about active Docker containers using the Docker API.
-For each running container (unless explicitly marked for exclusion in the configuration), a new Go routine is spawned to handle log collection.

-Each routine:
-Find log for assigned container (found in /var/lib/docker/containers + dockerid)
 ```go
 containers, err := cli.ContainerList(context.Background(), types.ContainerListOptions{})
 ```
+For each running container (unless explicitly marked for exclusion in the configuration), a new Go routine is spawned to handle log collection.

+Each routine:
 Use tail to fetch from each log.

 ```go